$\ell^\infty$-cohomology: amenability, relative hyperbolicity, isoperimetric inequalities and undecidability

-They construct the group $G$ by providing an explicit presentation with generators and (an infinite sequence of) relations.
-The main point of their proof is showing that certain classes in $H^2(G;\R)$ that they call ``slow'' lie in the kernel of $\iota^2:H^2(G;\R) \to H_\Linfs^2(G;\R)$.
-To prove this type of claim it is useful to have some criterion to establish that a certain cochain represents the trivial class in \Lcoh{}.
-The following result characterizes the (cellular) representatives of the trivial class in \Lcoh{} as those cocycles satisfying a linear isoperimetric inequality for cellular boundaries.
+An interesting problem, posed in \cite[Question 8]{Wienhard2012} and \cite[Question 6.3.10]{Blank2015}, asks to investigate under what circumstances the sequence \eqref{eq:sequence} is exact at the central term.
+To tackle this type of questions it is useful to have some criterion to establish that a certain cochain represents the trivial class in \Lcoh{}.
+The following result, proved in \Cref{sec:isoperimetric}, characterizes the (cellular) representatives of the trivial class in \Lcoh{} as those cocycles satisfying a linear isoperimetric inequality for cellular boundaries.

 \begin{theorem} Let $X$ be a connected \CW{} with universal cover $\Ucover{X}$.
 Let $\alpha \in C^k(\Ucover{X},\R)$ be a cellular cocycle.
 Suppose that there is a real number $\Lambda \ge 0$ such that $\abs{\alpha(c)}\ \le\ \Lambda \cdot \norm{\Bd c}_1$ for every cellular chain $c \in C_k(\Ucover{X}, \R)$.
 Then $\alpha$ is bounded on orbits and $[\alpha] = 0 \in H_\Linfs^k(X;\R)$.
 Moreover, if the $(k-1)$-skeleton of $X$ is finite, then the converse implication also holds. \end{theorem}